jaydenseric/ruck/readme.md

   - [`useCss`](./useCss.mjs) to declare CSS files that apply to the entire app.
   - [`useHead`](./useHead.mjs) to establish head tags that apply to the entire app such as `meta[name="viewport"]` and `link[rel="manifest"]`.
-  - [`useRoute`](./useRoute.mjs) to get the current route content, and render it in a persistent layout containing global content such as a header and footer.
+  - [`useRoute`](./useRoute.mjs) to get the current route URL and content, and render it in a persistent layout containing global content such as a header and footer.

   Here’s an example `public/components/App.mjs` module for a website with home and blog pages: